The only royal icing recipe you’ll ever need! Perfect for decorating cookies, cakes, cupcakes, & gingerbread houses. Easy, pipes smooth, & dries hard.

 After about 48 hours, you might start to notice a grainy texture.
 I don’t think there’s any way to recover it from that state, so I generally try to either use up or throw away any leftover royal icing after 2 or 3 days.

-I like to re-use my piping bags (even the disposable plastic ones sometimes), so I included a little trick in the video below that makes cleanup a snap!
-Basically you just enclose the icing in plastic wrap before placing it into the piping bag.
-That way, when you’re done, you just slide out the wrapped-up icing, and you really only have to clean your tips.
+Keep it clean: I like to reuse my piping bags (even the disposable plastic ones sometimes), so I included a little trick in the video below that makes cleanup a snap!
+Basically, you just enclose the icing in plastic wrap before placing it into the piping bag.
+That way, when you’re done you can just slide out the wrapped-up icing, and you really only have to clean your tips.

-I also like to twist the end of the bag and secure it with a rubber band or twisty-tie.
+Close it tight: I also like to twist the end of the bag and secure it with a rubber band or twisty tie.
 It keeps everything together nicely and if any cookie icing comes up the top, it doesn’t harden and scatter dried icing crumbs everywhere.

 Do you like to decorate with royal icing?
 Have you ever made a recipe like this?
 Do you have any other great tips that make things easier?
 If so, I hope you’ll share in a comment below!